-Note: OpenVMS detached processes created by the manager carry the processing mode of OTHER for detached processes, or BATCH for batch processes.
+OpenVMS detached processes created by the manager carry the processing mode of OTHER for detached processes, or BATCH for batch processes.
 Before you run existing command procedures under the manager, change the test for F\$MODE() .EQS.
 "BATCH", to:

-'''

-IF F$MODE() .EQS.
+IF F\$MODE() .EQS.
 "BATCH" .OR.
-F$MODE() .EQS.
+F\$MODE() .EQS.
 "OTHER"

-'''

 Batch mode further increases the versatility and usefulness of the manager.
-For a description of the manager, see Using Batch Mode in the chapter "How Job Management Manager Works."
+For a description of the manager, see Using Batch Mode in Chapter 2, "How Job Management Manager Works".

+1.5.
 Privileges Needed to Use Job Management Manager